 - Leadership Foundation Head of Department course 2013.

-- Students are often involved in this research and it feeds directly into course development.
+Students are often involved in this research and it feeds directly into course development in the form of specialist modules such as Level 6: 'The Commissioning Editor', 'Digital Content Strategy', and MA module 'Multiplatform Publishing'.

 Research and academic outputs